Executive Board 2021-2022

-Before law school, Ms. Yancopoulos served as the Senior Adviser to the United Nations Group of Friends for Gender Parity and as the Lead Researcher, Project Manager, and Curator of the Group’s initiative, HERstory: A Celebration of Leading Women in the United Nations.
-She is also a former journalist with openDemocracy, writing on women leadership in the United Nations.
-In this role she interviewed former Prime Ministers and Presidents, including the current UN Secretary-General, Antonio Guterres and former head of UNDP, Helen Clark.
-Her work on the 2016 race for UN Secretary-General was quoted in The New York Times, Foreign Policy, The Independent, and elsewhere.
-She appeared in the 2017 award-winning documentary by renowned director Gaylene Preston, My Year with Helen, and presented at the 2017 UN Commission on the Status of Women.
-In addition to her work on women’s leadership, Ms. Yancopoulos was awarded the International Osteoporosis Foundation’s International Woman of Steel in 2013 for her national advocacy work on the Athletic Energy Disorder and related injuries in adolescent athletes.
+Nia then served as the Senior Adviser to the United Nations Group of Friends for Gender Parity and as the Lead Researcher, Project Manager, and Curator of the Group’s initiative, HERstory: A Celebration of Leading Women in the United Nations.
+Simultaneously, she worked as a contributing reporter for openDemocracy, covering women leadership at the UN.
+In this role, Nia interviewed former Prime Ministers and Presidents, including the current UN Secretary-General Antonio Guterres, and former New Zealand Prime Minister, Helen Clark.
+Her work on the 2016 race for UN Secretary-General was quoted in The New York Times, Foreign Policy, The Independent, among others.
+She also presented at the 2017 UN Commission on the Status of Women and her work was highlighted in the 2017 award-winning documentary, My Year with Helen.

 Born across the street, Katia Bogomolova has spent an alarming amount of time at Columbia University.
 Ms. Bogomolova graduated cum laude from Columbia College/Columbia University in 2019 with a degree in Political Science and Hispanic Studies.
 She started at CLS just six months later, retaining her involvement with the Columbia Center for the Study of Ethnicity & Race.
 As a 1L, Ms. Bogomolova participated in the UC Davis Asylum & Refugee Law Moot Court.
 She then spent her 1L Summer at the Northern Manhattan Coalition for Immigrant Rights.
 At Columbia, Ms. Bogomolova is a Student Editor for the Foundational Moot Court Program, a Law Revue Music Director, a Preceptor for Professor Bobbitt's Legal Methods and Terror & Consent classes, and of course, CLWA’s Myra Bradwell co-chair and Social Media Chair.